 - Roast Anywhere – Broiler, grill, or even a hot cast-iron skillet all give you that perfect blistered flavor.

-Make this roasted salsa verde the best it can be.
+Make this easy roasted salsa verde the best it can be.

 - Watch the blistering.
 Don’t walk away while the veggies are under the broiler.
 Every broiler runs differently, and things can go from “perfectly charred” to “oops, charcoal” fast.